m-rossi/jupyter-docx-bundler/README.md

 ### Adding Metadata

 The bundle extension uses metadata of the notebook, if you you provide it.

-You can add a title to your docx-document by adding `"name": "Notebook name"` to the notebook metadata, which can be edited under _Edit_ -> _Edit Notebook Metadata_.
+* You can add a title by adding `"name": "Notebook name"`
+* You can add authors by adding `"authors": [{"name": "author1"}, {"name": "author2"}]`

+The notebook metadata can be edited under _Edit_ -> _Edit Notebook Metadata_.